Song-Hanbit/booty/README.md

 # booty
 <ins>Boo</ins>tstrap resampling w/ <ins>t</ins>orch at p<ins>y</ins>thon :shoe::fire::snake:

+This is clone-coded script of `scipy.stats.bootstrap` with some twists.

 # Dependencies
 This code is tested with the version of `python` packages:
 ```